Birmingham Restaurant Week kicks off with a pop-up food truck park

 A new feature this year is a pop-up food truck park located corner of 32nd St. South and 6th Ave.
 South.
 It’s open from 11:00 a.m. to 8:00 p.m. through Saturday.

-City councilor Darrell O-Quinn said the food truck park could become permeant in the future.
+City councilor Darrell O’Quinn said the food truck park could become permanent in the future.

 For a full list of participating restaurants, click here.